-How Much Does it Cost to Install a Furnace in Phoenix, AZ
+How Much Does a Furnace Installation Cost in Phoenix, AZ?

 November 17, 2016

 So you’re in the market for a new furnace and want an idea of average installation prices.
-Well, installing a new furnace in Phoenix, AZ costs anywhere from $2,000 to $7,600, while the average price is around $3,800.
+Well, installing a new furnace in Phoenix, AZ costs anywhere from $6,000 to $20,000.

 But you’re a smart shopper and want to know what factors affect the overall pricing.